Lukeli0425/Astro-Image-Processing/README.md

 # Astro-Image-Processing

 This repo contains my code and data for astronomical image reduction.
-The images were taken at Huairou, Beijing by a 25cm telescope of [DoA](http://astro.tsinghua.edu.cn).
-Target includes M13, M51, etc.

-This repo contains my code and data for astronomical image reduction.
 The images were taken at Huairou, Beijing with a 25cm telescope of [DoA](http://astro.tsinghua.edu.cn).
 Targets includes M13, M51, M3, etc.